WaylonWalker/waylonwalker.com/pages/til/git-find-deleted-files.md

 ---

+It's nearly impossible to completely loose a file if it is commited to git.
+It's  likely harder to fully remove the file than it is to recover it, but how do we go about recovering those precious files that we have lost.

 Listing all the deleted files in all of git history can be done by combining `git log` with `--diff-filter`.
 The log gives you lots of options to show different bits of information about the commit that